Ubiquitous-X/sectoralarmlib/README.md

 # Sector Alarm library with smart plug support

-Added support for the Sector Alarm smart plugs to the original library written by  [Per-Øyvind Bruun.](https://github.com/peroyvind)
+Added support for the Sector Alarm smart plugs to the original [sectoralarmlib](https://github.com/peroyvind/sectoralarmlib) library.

 First get the id of your smart plug(s), then send either 'on' or 'off'.